radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 The default attribute mapping is defined in a schema file named defaultmapping.orx.
 1. On the Schema Manager tab, open defaultmapping.orx.
 This file is located on the LDAP Schemas tab.

 2. Expand the object named DefaultMapping.

 3. Expand the Fields section to see a list of source attribute names.

 4. To view the default LDAP attribute mapping, right-click on the attribute name and choose Edit Attribute.
 The alias defined for the attribute is the LDAP attribute name that is used in the default mapping.
 In the example shown below, any source schema that contains an attribute named LastName would have this attribute mapped to sn if the Default Mapping option was used.

 ![An image showing ](Media/Image3.31.jpg)

-Figure 3.31: Alias is the Default LDAP Attribute Mapping
+Alias is the Default LDAP Attribute Mapping

 5. To view all default mappings, right-click on Fields and choose Attribute Mapping.

 ![An image showing ](Media/Image3.32.jpg)

-Figure 3.32: Default Attribute Mappings
+Default Attribute Mappings

 6. To define a new attribute mapping, right-click on Fields and choose Add New Attribute.

 7. Enter the source attribute name and the LDAP attribute mapping in the alias property.
 The example shown below defines a mapping for attributes named “City” to be mapped to the LDAP “l” attribute.

 ![An image showing ](Media/Image3.33.jpg)